 NLP techniques to quit smoking take time and concentration, but it is worth the time spent practicing.
 If you are still struggling to stop smoking, or you want to be certain you'll never start again, you can use subliminal messaging MP3s.

 You just listen to what sounds like calm music for a few minutes each night before you go to sleep.
 The music contains subliminal messages that rewire your brain to stop craving cigarettes.

-Subliminals are a powerful way to tap into the subconscious mind and change your bad mental habits.
+Subliminals are a powerful way to tap into the unconscious mind and change your bad mental habits.
 The word subliminal itself comes from the Latin words sub (meaning below) and limen (meaning threshold), so it literally translates as below threshold.
 All this means is that a subliminal message is any piece of information which is received beyond your conscious awareness.

 In everyday life, you are constantly filtering billions of pieces of information taken in by the five senses.
 Only a very tiny fraction of this information is processed by the conscious brain.
-The rest is filtered by the subconscious.
+The rest is filtered by the unconscious.
 For instance, when crossing the street you notice the traffic around you because it's crucial if you don't want to get run over.
 But when walking on the path you barely notice the cars whizzing past just a few feet away.